S1D1T1/magic-layout/README.md

 	.font(.system(size: magic.m2(16))) // make font size adjustable
 ```

+You can also use a magic var as a color.

 This relies on my public package, "SingleWindow" which creates the floating window, and adds a menu item to open it.
 magiclayout isn't set up as a package yet. just grab the source file.
 SingleWindow is a swift package.

+probably not thread safe.

+certified 100% low-effort